 Risk of stroke dramatically increases in combination with other risk factors you may have, especially smoking.

 Cardiovascular diseases are major contributors to stroke.
 Many chronic conditions, such as

 atrial fibrillation, affect heart function, making it difficult to meet the body's demands.
 Long-term problems cause damage to blood vessels, increasing the risk of blockage (ischemic stroke) or bleeding (hemorrhagic stroke).

 is a type of dementia that is caused by problems with blood supply to the brain.
 These deficits may be caused by multiple TIAs.
 Both conditions are signs of increased risk of having a major stroke.

 Having certain psychological disorders, such as

-panic disorder, or prolonged emotional or occupational stress are associated with an increased risk of stroke.
+panic disorder, anxiety, or prolonged emotional or occupational stress are associated with an increased risk of stroke.
 Some disorders and treatments may lead to poor lifestyle choices, such as smoking, weight gain, or lack of physical exercise.